MORLab/sssMOR/READMEdoc.md

 # sssMORdoc
-A sparse state-space, model order reduction toolbox developed at the Chair of Automatic Control, Technische Universitaet Muenchen.
+Documentation for sssMOR, a sparse state-space, model order reduction toolbox developed at the Chair of Automatic Control, Technische Universitaet Muenchen.

 On your computer, the files in this repository should be in a **branch** of sssMOR.
 Include this repository as a **remote** and make sure to push changes to this remote (which you may call "doc").